JuzerShakir/mathematica/README.md

 4. Since we know that prime numbers have no factors other than `1` and `n` itself, we check for it with the help of `prime` library and end the program.
 5. Now, for composite numbers we initiate a loop which will initiate from integer `2` (since we know `1` is a factor for any `n` where `n > 0`) to `n-1` (with same logic) where for each iteration it will check the following:
     1. Stop the loop if the loop variable `factor` is already in our `factors` array.
 This means its calculation is already been done and also for the numbers till `n`.<br>
     2. If number isn't in `factors` then we check if `n` is fully divisible by `factor`.
-If it is divisible it will return 0.
+If it is fully divisible it will return remainder `0`.
 And then we append the `factor` in `factors`.
 After that we would also like to append another factor `second_factor` to `factors` list for which `factor` was fully divisible.
 To find `second_factor`, we do `n / factor`.
-Before adding `second_factor` to list we check if its equal to `factor`, because for many `n` such as 36 where its square root is 6, it has both `factor` and `second_factor` as 6.
-If both are equal we dont add to `factors` to avoid duplicate entries and this also means that no new factors of `n` will be found so we stop the loop.
-If they aren't equal we append to `factors`.<br>
+Before adding `second_factor` to list we check if its equal to `factor`, because for many integers `n` such as 36 where its square root is 6, it has both `factor` and `second_factor` as equal to 6.
+If both factors are equal we dont add `second_factor` to `factors` to avoid duplicate factor and this also means that no new factors of `n` will be found after, so we stop the loop.
+If both factors aren't equal then we append to `factors`.<br>
-    3. Next iteratiom.<br>
+    3. If `factor` isn't fully divisible then we move on to next iteratiom.<br>
 6. Finally, we have our `factors` array of `n`.
 We show the list to the user by arranging numbers in ascending order with `.sort` method.